os-js/manual.os-js.org/src/v3/guide/visuals/README.md

 });
 ```

-Use the `WindowBehavior` class in `@osjs/client` as your base class to extend these feautres.
+Use the `WindowBehavior` class in `@osjs/client` as your base class to extend these features.

 ## Splash screen